 Closed loop stepper motors from Nanotec are an alternative to servo drives in many cases, such as in winding applications or conveyor belt drives.
 Not only can the rotational speed and position be more precisely controlled, but the torque can be controlled as well (in torque mode, as typically required in winding applications).
 Closed loop stepper motors combine the benefits of both worlds.
-They achieve the highest maximum torque, the best efficiency and optimum dynamics, but also feature the lowest torque ripple and exceptionally smooth running.
+They achieve the highest maximum torque, the best efficiency and optimum dynamics, but also feature the lowest torque ripple and exceptionally quiet running.

 In torque mode, the closed loop stepper motor functions analogously to a spring, whereby the spring tension characteristic curve can be set via a potentiometer.
 Thus, the motor delivers a stable force, even when the motor counteracts a force while at a standstill.
-When the force declines, the motor begins to turn proportionally to the declining force up to the current and torque setpoint values.
+When the force declines, the motor begins to turn proportionally to the declining force up to the set current and torque values.
 Thus, closed loop stepper motors prove ideal for any type of winding, stretching and pressing applications.

-- Rapid commissioning without expensive tuning,
+- fast commissioning without expensive tuning,

-- A load to be held in position while at a standstill,
+- a load to be held in position while at a standstill,

 Ideal application areas for closed loop stepper motors: